VytasHub/Finns_Vytas_API/README.md

 We want to combine these two datasets so we can link the number of immigrants to Ireland to social welfare activity and employment by country or country group.
 Store booth of the Datasets in Mongo DB and develop this web application using MEAN stack approach.

+Down below are the links to the Datasets:

 <a href="http://cso.ie/webserviceclient/DatasetDetails.aspx?id=FNA01"><strong>FNA01</strong>
 <a href="http://cso.ie/webserviceclient/DatasetDetails.aspx?id=FNA07/"><strong>FNA07</strong>